JustAnotherRepo/JustAnotherClaudeMdFile/README.md

 ## Instructions
 1. Put in root of repo

-2. Uppdate `replace with` sections with your config (short is better and saves tokens
+2. Update `replace with` sections with your config (concise and clear is better and saves tokens)

 3. Prompt Claude with either of the two options whichever works best